Mental health and wellbeing is so important!

 It’s natural to feel anxiety and a normal reaction to feel the need for safety, predictability and control.
-Anxiety is a normal reaction!
+Anxiety is a normal reaction that everyone experiences some times.
+They key is how we deal with this range of emotions.
 Here you can find lots of tips to support your child.

 To support you and your family at home, we have gathered some useful mental health support form a range of providers.
-Some involves some reading from parents, others is quick and straightforward.
+Some involves some reading by parents and carers, others are quick and straightforward.

 The British Psychological Society (BPS) offers an excellent, concise guide on talking to children of different ages about illness (with what to say, what they may think and how to support, at different age groups.